GopeedLab/gopeed/CONTRIBUTING.md

 ## Local development

 It is recommended to develop and debug through the web.
-First, start the backend service, the code is located in `cmd/api/main.go`, the default port of the service is `9999`, and then start the front-end project in `debug` mode to run.
+First, start the backend service, and start it by the command line `go run cmd/api/main.go`, the default port of the service is `9999`, and then start the front-end flutter project in `debug` mode to run.

 ## Translation